 Supply Chain Security Review Guide: Supplier Risk Assessment and Continuous Monitoring

 A Supply Chain Security Review refers to a systematic assessment and continuous monitoring in which an enterprise evaluates its suppliers, contractors, and counterparties for country risk, compliance risk, financial stability, and cyber security risk, in order to ensure the resilience and compliance of the supply chain.
-As geopolitical tensions rise, export controls tighten, and awareness of critical infrastructure protection grows, supply chain security review has become indispensable for manufacturing, technology, the defense industry, and government procurement.
+As geopolitical tensions rise, export controls tighten, and awareness of critical infrastructure protection grows, supply chain security review has become indispensable for manufacturing, technology, high-tech manufacturing, and government procurement.
 This article fully explains the definition of supply chain security review, its risk dimensions, review process, and continuous monitoring mechanisms, and describes how LargitData supports enterprises in building supply chain risk management capabilities with InfoMiner and RAGi.

 The Definition and Importance of Supply Chain Security Review